 Spousal Rider: If purchased, this rider provides level-term coverage to the insured’s spouse.

 Waiver of Premium (Disability): If the insured becomes totally disabled before reaching age 65, and the disability lasts for at least 6 months, no premiums are owed while the insured remains disabled.
-A similar Unemployment Protection Rider provides for waiver of one year’s premiums in the event of qualifying unemployment.
+A similar Unemployment Protection Rider provides for a waiver of one year’s premiums in the event of qualifying unemployment.

 Accidental Death: This rider provides a supplemental death benefit.
 If the insured’s death results from a qualifying accident, policy proceeds paid to beneficiaries are increased in the amount of the rider.

-Return of Premium: For eligible term policies, this rider provides for a return of all premiums paid to-date if a policy reaches the conclusion of its initial term without any pay-outs.
+Return of Premium: For eligible term policies, this rider provides for a return of all premiums paid to date if a policy reaches the conclusion of its initial term without any pay-outs.

 Long-Term Care: If the insured requires long-term care, part of the death benefit can be accelerated to cover long-term care costs.
 The long-term care benefit is paid monthly and measured as a percentage of the policy’s face value.
 Accelerated amounts reduce the policy’s eventual death benefit.